-We represent many of Ireland’s largest oil distributors and importers on a variety of issues from competition law to commercial agreements.
+We represent many of Ireland’s largest oil distributors and importers, advising on a variety of issues from competition law to commercial agreements.
 We have advised coal importers and distributors on various aspects of the regulation of the market including carbon reduction incentives.

-Key areas where clients seek our advice
+Key areas where clients seek our advice:

 The Irish High Court has recently confirmed that solar PV projects are...See Full Article

 The first stage of the selection process for the DS3 System Services...See Full Article